roromaniac/KH2FM-Rando-Battleship/README.md

 4. If you did all of the above steps successfully, you're ready to play!
 The button will turn gray if the check is a miss and red if the check is a hit.

 # Features in Development (and their expected release dates).
-1. <ins>Interact w/ File Client to Upload Seed AND CHECK THAT THERE ARE HITS</ins> ETA: 1-2 days.
+1. <ins>Interact w/ File Client to Upload Seed AND CHECK THAT THERE ARE HITS</ins> :white_check_mark Included in v0.9.1.
 2. <ins>Sunk Logic</ins>: Logic that changes the color of ship buttons once the whole ship is sunk.
-ETA: 2 weeks.
+ETA: Very soon.
+Should be included in v0.9.2.
 2. <ins>Clear Board</ins>: Clear the board during placement mode.
-ETA: 2 weeks.
+ETA: Very soon.
+Should be included in v0.9.2.
 3. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid.
-ETA: 2 weeks.
+ETA: 2 weeks (from 7/10/22).
+4. <ins>Assign hotkeys to certain actions so you don't have to go through the menus.</ins> ETA: 2 weeks (from 7/10/22).
-4. <ins>Toggle Checks for Inclusiuon</ins>: Toggle checks to be allowed in the pool of checks for battleship.
-ETA: 1-2 months.
+5. <ins>Toggle Checks for Inclusiuon</ins>: Toggle checks to be allowed in the pool of checks for battleship.
+ETA: 1-2 months (from 7/10/22).
-5. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
-ETA: 1-2 months.
+6. <ins>Ship Validation</ins>: Validate that ships of the appropriate sizes were placed.
+ETA: 1-2 months (from 7/10/22).
-6. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
-ETA: 2-3 months.
+7. <ins>Border Logic</ins>: Toggle to restrict ships from bordering one another.
+ETA: 2-3 months (from 7/10/22).
-7. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
-ETA: 2-3 months.
+8. <ins>Autotracking</ins>: The ability for the button to be pressed once the check is found in KH2.
+ETA: 2-3 months (from 7/10/22).
+9. <ins>Include icons with Xs to indicate sunken checks.</ins> ETA: ?
+Whenever someone wants to develop those icons.